New York Personal Injury Attorneys

 If a tool should have a safety guard, but it either lacks a guard or its guard has damage, that tool could be unreasonably dangerous for construction workers.
 It is the construction company’s duty to notice these types of risks and to remedy them before injuries occur.
 Failure to do so, resulting in serious or fatal construction worker injury, is negligence.
 The construction company will be liable for an unguarded tool accident if the company reasonably should have prevented the hazard.

 Obtaining compensation for your accident involving an unguarded tool in New York takes your lawyer proving someone else’s liability for your injuries.
 Our lawyers can help you fight for maximum compensation for your medical bills, lost wages, and pain and suffering.
-Discuss your case in more detail with one of the lawyers at Sullivan Papain Block McGrath & Cannavo, P.C., Request your free consultation in New York City today.
+Discuss your case in more detail with one of the lawyers at Sullivan Papain Block McGrath Coffinas & Cannavo, P.C., Request your free consultation in New York City today.